 WebExtensions run in a sandboxed environment much like regular web content.
 The purpose of extensions is to enhance the browser in a way that regular content cannot – WebExtensions APIs bridge this gap by exposing browser features to extensions in a way preserves safety, reliability, and performance.
 The implementation of a WebExtension API runs with chrome privileges.
 Browser internals are accessed using XPCOM or ChromeOnly WebIDL features.

 The rest of this documentation covers how API implementations interact with the implementation of WebExtensions.
 To expose some browser feature to WebExtensions, the first step is to design the API.
-Some high-level principles for API design are documented elsewhere (add links here).
+Some high-level principles for API design are documented on the Mozilla wiki:

-Everything provided to extensions is exposed as part of a global object
+Namespace: Everything provided to extensions is exposed as part of a global object called

 browser.
 For compatibility with Google Chrome, many of these features are also exposed on a global object called